-Figure 4-28.
-Soil Water Content in the 92-Acre Area Cover at Cell 5N
+Figure 4-27.
+Soil Water Content in the 92-Acre Area Cover at Cell 5N at the Area 5 RWMS

 In March 2018, three new vadose moisture monitoring stations were constructed on Cells 13, 17, and 20.
-The stations have three sensors, two TDR probes, and 1 heat dissipation probe buried at eight locations from 15 cm (5.9 in.) to 180 cm (71 in.), the same as the other existing stations.
+The stations have three sensors, two TDR probes, and one heat dissipation probe buried at eight locations from 15 cm (5.9 in.) to 180 cm (71 in.), the same as the other existing stations.
 All three stations were collecting data by June 1, 2018.
-The final cover for these cells has not been installed as of the end of 2018.
+The final cover for these cells has not been installed as of the end of 2019.
+TDR probes in these three cells show water in the wet spring may have infiltrated to 120 cm (47 in.) on all three cell covers.

-Four strontium-90 RTGs were disposed at Cell 5 on September 27, 2007.
+Four strontium-90 RTGs were disposed in Cell 5 on September 27, 2007.
 The power output of all four RTGs combined is approximately 450 watts.
 Area 5 RWMS disposal requirements are that RTG surface temperatures remain below 300°C (572°F), soil temperatures within 2.0 m (6.6 ft) of the surface remain less than 100°C (212°F), and temperatures in LLW adjacent to the RTGs stay below 38°C (100°F).
 Platinum resistance temperature detectors (RTDs) were installed to measure vertical and horizontal temperature profiles around each RTG.
 RTDs in the vertical profile were placed directly over the RTG up to 400 cm (13 ft) above the RTG.
 The top of the RTG is approximately 550 cm (18 ft) below the soil surface.
 RTDs in the horizontal profile were placed to the side of the same RTG up to 400 cm (13 ft) away from it.
 The RTDs in the horizontal profile are approximately 550 cm (18 ft) deep.
-Figure 4-29 provides the measurements from the vertical temperature profile above the RTG.
+Figure 4-28 provides the measurements from the vertical temperature profile above the RTG.
 Locations are given as the distance above the RTG followed by the depth from the soil surface in parentheses.
 Since about 2012, temperatures at the top of the RTD and approximately 550 cm (18 ft) below the ground surface have a seasonal fluctuation but stay below 110°C (230°F).
 Temperature measurements 270 cm (8.9 ft) above the RTG and approximately 280 cm (9.2 ft) below the ground surface are not affected by the heat flux from the RTGs.

-Figure 4-29.
-Temperatures above an RTG at Cell 5
+Figure 4-28.
+Temperatures above an RTG in Cell 5 at the Area 5 RWMS